So-Called Chaos: Background and release

 It had been two years since Morissette released her fifth studio album, Under Rug Swept.
 In that time she had met her then fiancé Ryan Reynolds, inspiring many of the songs she wrote for So-Called Chaos.
 The album found her in a more contented and relaxed state than her previous output, and her songs were brighter and happier than her more volatile works like "You Oughta Know" and "Uninvited".
 One reporter asked if the song "This Grudge" was based on the same person as "You Oughta Know", and Morissette replied, "Different person, same era."

 The first single, "Everything", was released to US radio in the spring of 2004, and was met with mixed reaction.
 US Adult Top 40 radio stations gave the song good airplay, but mainstream and top 40 stations were colder in their reception, and consequently it became Morissette's lowest peaking single on the Billboard Hot 100.
 "Everything" was included on the Totally Hits 2004, Vol. 2 compilation, and in 2006 it was featured in the film Clerks II.

 Critical reception

-Some reviews of So-Called Chaos were positive, with many critics calling it her most accessible and mainstream record since her debut Jagged Little Pill (1995).
+Some reviews of So-Called Chaos were positive, with many critics calling it her most accessible and mainstream record since Jagged Little Pill (1995).
 Still, others thought she had "sold out" for the sake of sales and radio play; Rolling Stone magazine, for example, said the album "attempts to reverse the sliding record sales following [Jagged Little Pill]."